-In the Pacific Studies courses I delivered at the ANU, I have given students opportunities to connect with Pacific Studies partners and networks across the region to experience critical, engaged, creative and indigenous Pacific-centered teaching and learning.
-I insist on cross cultural collaborations to foster students' understanding, resilience and leadership capabilities, ensuring they have a unique and meaningful experience.
-Students are encouraged to embark on a metaphorical voyaging canoe to gain a sense of the Pacific's vast and diverse social, political and cultural dimensions where no one gets left behind.
-Through my interdisciplinary, transdisciplinary and holistic methods, I've encouraged students to explore Pacific histories, colonialism, activism, regionalism, politics, arts, media and environments, with an understanding of how each facet contributes to Pacific and Australian identities, pasts, presents and futures.
+In the Pacific Studies courses I delivered the ANU, I have given students opportunities to connect with Pacific

+Studies partners and networks across the region to experience critical, engaged, creative and indigenous Pacific centered teaching and learning.
+I insist on cross cultural collaborations to foster students understanding resilience and leadership capabilities, ensuring they have a unique and meaningful experience.
+Students are encouraged to embark on a metaphorical voyaging.
+Canoe to gain a sense of the Pacific's vast and diverse social, political and cultural dimensions where no one gets left behind.
+Through my interdisciplinary, transdisciplinary and holistic methods, I've encouraged students to explore Pacific histories, colonialism, activism, regionalism, politics, arts, media and environments with an understanding of how each facet contributes to Pacific and Australian identities, pasts, presents and futures.

-In the kind of work that I do at the ANU, I represent not just myself and the interdisciplinary field Pacific Studies engaging thousands of islands spread across one-third of the whole planet, but what I do reflects on many other Pacific communities.
-In 2022, I became the first indigenous Pacific scholar and first Pacific woman to be promoted to professor at the ANU.
-Because I am indigenous to the Pacific, any achievements in the academic context inspires pride and recognition in many others, both at home and in the Australian and other diasporas with many connections across Australia, Fiji, Kiribati, Aotearoa New Zealand, Micronesia, Oceania, the USA and beyond.
+In the kind of work that I do at the ANU.
+I represent not just myself and the interdisciplinary field Pacific Studies engaging thousands of islands spread across one-third of the whole planet.
+But what I do reflects on many other Pacific communities.
+In 2022, I became the first indigenous Pacific scholar and first Pacific woman to be promoted to professor at the Australian National University.
+Because I am indigenous to the Pacific, any achievements in the academic context, inspire pride and recognition in many others, both at home and in the Australian and other diasporas with all these connections across Australia, Fiji, Kiribati Aotearoa and New Zealand Micronesia Oceania, the USA and beyond.